 However, that changed dramatically in 1971 when U.S. President Richard Nixon ended the Bretton Woods arrangement.
 As a result, central banks and foreign governments could no longer exchange U.S. dollars for gold at a fixed rate, causing the price of gold to fluctuate.

 The global financial crisis of 2008 pushed gold even further, climbing to an average price of $1,011 per ounce.
-In 2020, gold pushed past $2,000 an ounce due to economic fears at the time, fiscal stimuli and low interest rates.
+In 2020, gold pushed past $2,000 an ounce due to economic fears, fiscal stimuli, and low interest rates.

 Central banks and investors continue to look to gold as a haven amid economic uncertainty and wars in the Middle East and Europe.
 With its low correlation to other assets, gold can diversify your portfolio against the risk of losing its value.

-That forecast shows gold continuing to rise between 2024 and 2029.
-With inflation falling but sticking around and possible interest rate cuts on the horizon, here are predictions for gold’s rise by 2025:
+That forecast shows gold continuing to rise between 2025 and 2029.
+With inflation falling but sticking around and possible interest rate cuts on the horizon, here are the price predictions for gold for 2025:

 Ongoing global conflicts are thought to put upward pressure on gold prices.